 Wang has participated in two group exhibitions at the Metropolitan Museum of Art in New York, as part of Brush and Ink: The Chinese Art of Writing in 2006, and the seminal exhibition Ink Art: Past as Present in Contemporary China in 2013.
 His works have been collected by the British Museum, London; Metropolitan Museum of Art, New York; Museum of Fine Arts, Boston; Berkeley Art Museum, California; Shanghai Art Museum; Guangdong Museum of Art; Hong Kong Museum of Art.

 Zhang Yu was born in Tianjin, China in 1959 and graduated from the Tianjin Academy of Arts and Crafts in 1988.
 Throughout his artistic career, he has been engaged with the language of art and experimental ink painting, contributing to and reforming the discursive boundaries of ink art.
 His early series, Divine Light, became internationally recognised when included in the Metropolitan Museum of Art exhibition Ink Art: Past As Present in Contemporary China, in 2013.

+His work was most recently featured in a travelling exhibition The Allure of Matter: Material Art from China curated by Wu Hong.
+Travelling locations included the Los Angeles County Museum and the Smart Museum of Art at the University of Chicago.
 Zhang’s works are collected by the Metropolitan Museum of Art, New York; Chinese Culture Center, San Francisco, US; Benetton Museum, Venice, Italy; Louisiana Museum of Modern Art, Denmark; National Art Museum of China, Beijing; Chengdu Modern Art Museum, Chengdu, China; Hong Kong Museum of Art, Hong Kong, to name a few.
-His work is currently featured in the four-stop travelling show The Allure of Matter: Material Art from China which is travelling across the United States from the Los Angeles County Museum to the Smart Museum of Art at the University of Chicago.